omkar3141/demo_mesh_nw_sim/README.md

 1. **Source Files**
    - `mesh_test.c`: Utilities and initialization functions
    - `mesh_nw_test.c`: Implementation of device and tester node behaviors
+   - `test_scripts/test_network1.sh`: Test execution script for network topology 1.
+This script is provided as an example of how to run the test with a specific topology.
-   - `test_scripts/test_nw_sim.sh`: Test execution script.
-This script contains various scenarios that you can run the test with
+   - `test_scripts/test_1tester_ndevs_generic.sh`: Test execution script.
+This is a generic script that can be used to run the test with any number of devices and any topology.
+It takes the number of devices, the attenuation coefficients file, and the number of iterations as arguments.

 2. **Network Configuration**
    - Custom topology definitions via node coordinates